Late Winter Burnout: Why You Feel So Tired, Overwhelmed, and Short on Patience Right Now

 This does not always mean something is wrong.
 Often, it means too much has been sitting on your shoulders for too long.

-For some people, this looks like burnout.
 For others, it shows up as snapping more easily in relationships, dreading work, feeling numb, wanting to withdraw, or feeling ashamed that even small things feel hard.

 • You may notice that you keep pushing yourself when you need rest.